 For electronic submissions the files should be uploaded via the web.
-Full details of this procedure are given at http://journals.iucr.org/ services/submit.html.
+Full details of this procedure are given at http://journals.iucr.org/services/submit.html.

 For hard-copy submissions, final electronic files must have a filename constructed from the reference number supplied by the Coeditor.
 Files should be given the extension .tex, .doc and .rtf as appropriate.
 Illustrations should be given the extensions .ps, .eps or .tif.
-Multiple files for the same submission should be identified by filenames constructed as ref.id.ext where id indicates the contents, e.g. xz1087.fig1.ps and xz1087.fig2.ps.
+Multiple files for the same submission should be uniquely identified, e.g. xz1087fig1.ps, xz1087fig2.ps, xz1087.doc etc., where xz1087 is the reference number.

 Only after acceptance of the paper by the responsible editor should the final electronic version of the paper be sent to the Editorial Office in Chester.
-This may be by e-mail (med@iucr.org), on diskette or (for files larger than 70K bytes) by ftp as described below.
+This may be via the web (see above), by e-mail (med@iucr.org), on diskette or by ftp as described below.

-(i) On your workstation enter: ftp ftp.iucr.org (ii) Wait for Name: prompt and enter: anonymous (iii) Wait for Password: prompt and enter: your e-mail address (iv) Wait for ftp> prompt and enter: cd incoming/j (v) Transfer a file from your account (e.g. j29.ps) as an identifiable name (e.g. ja0325.ps): put j29.ps ja0325.ps (vi) Wait for ftp> prompt before sending another file (vii) Finish off the ftp session by entering: bye (viii) Send an e-mail to Chester (med@iucr.org) with a list of the files transferred by ftp.
+''' (ii) On your workstation enter:

+(iii) Wait for Name . . . : prompt and enter:

+(iii) Wait for Password: prompt and enter:

+(iv) Wait for ftp> prompt and enter:

+(v) Transfer a file from your account (e.g. j29.ps)

+as an identifiable name (e.g. xz1087fig1.ps):

+(vi) Wait for ftp> prompt before sending another file

+(vii) Finish off the ftp session by entering:

+(viii) Send an e-mail to Chester (med@iucr.org) with a list of the files transferred by ftp. '''